Mandy Moore & Shane West On ‘A Walk To Remember’ 15 Years Later

 — Cosmopolitan (@Cosmopolitan) January 26, 2017

-West added: “It genuinely was a phenomenal experience.
+West added that “It genuinely was a phenomenal experience.
 From start to finish, it really was a wonderful experience and that was because of Adam Shankman, the director.
 He kept everyone invested, together, kept the mood right, especially for some of the dramatic things we had to do, and everyone genuinely loved each other — or liked each other at least.
 Those types of things can happen often, but then maybe the movie or TV show isn’t very successful and people don’t really get to know about it.
 In our case, it was a great experience, it was a lot of fun, everyone bonded on set and off, and it happened to turn out to be a success.
 You couldn’t ask for anything more.”

 What do you think about the movie A Walk to Remember?
 Leave your comments below.

-[Featured Image by Scott Gries/ Getty Images]
+[Featured Image by Scott Gries/Getty Images]